Back to Blog

 If you are relocating with school-age kids:

-Alexandria City Public Schools serves Old Town, Del Ray, Potomac Yard.
-Improving system; individual schools vary.
+Alexandria City Public Schools serves Old Town, Del Ray, and Potomac Yard.

-Fairfax County Public Schools (for those living in Vienna, Oakton, Burke, Reston): Among the top public school districts in the country.
-Thomas Jefferson High School for Science and Technology is the top-rated public high school in the United States (countywide magnet admission).
+Fairfax County Public Schools (for those living in Vienna, Oakton, Burke, Reston).
+Thomas Jefferson High School for Science and Technology is a selective public high school (countywide magnet admission).

-Deep dive: Best school districts in the DC suburbs in 2026.
+Deep dive: School districts in the DC suburbs in 2026.

 The Amazon-specific housing math